 Alan Watts played a crucial role in popularising the teachings of Zen Buddhism in the Western world more than 50 years ago.
-He created some of the most memorable aphorisms.
+He taught us how to meditate and created some of the most memorable aphorisms.
 The question of how we can become masters of life was often at the centre of his work.
 So what’s his secret?

 5 Alan Watts Quotes

 If you insist to know, I invite you to explore five Alan Watts quotes on Zen and his surprising wisdom on how to become a master of life.
 We begin with the man himself, his relationship to Zen Buddhism and his intentions.

 1. The Spiritual Entertainer

 Watts had his own way of approaching these rather personal and emotional topics.
 Here are his opening remarks to one of his talks:

 I suppose most of you have heard of Zen.
 But before going on to explain any details about it I want to make one thing absolutely clear: I am not a Zen Buddhist, I am not advocating Zen Buddhism, I am not trying to convert anyone to it.
 I have nothing to sell.
 I am an entertainer.

 That is to say in the same sense that when you go to a concert and you listen to someone play Mozart, he has nothing to sell except the sound of the music.
 He doesn’t want to convert you to anything, he doesn’t want you to join an organisation in favour of Mozart’s music as opposed to, say, Beethoven’s.